wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= TODO 3.3.7 =
+- Added Italian language translation file.
+The translation was submitted by Roberto Paura.

 = 3.3.6 =
 - Added a new option so the admin notification email content can be customized from the email settings menu of the plugin.